timescale/docs/migrate/live-migration/live-migration-from-timescaledb.md

 In detail, the migration process consists of the following steps:
 1. Set up a target database instance in Timescale.
-2. Prepare the source database for live migration.
+1. Prepare the source database for live migration.
-3. Run the live migration image.
+1. Run the live migration docker image.
-4. Validate the data in target database and promote as new primary.
+1. Validate the data in target database and use it as new primary.

 <GettingHelp />